mervinnguyen/Code-Cheer-Advent-Calendar/README.md

 # What's Inside?

--Daily Python projects: Each day features a unique project that blends creativity and coding.
+-**Daily Python projects**: Each day features a unique project that blends creativity and coding.

--Holiday Themes: From festive greeting cards to interactive challenges, everything is designed with the Christmas spirit in mind.
+-**Holiday Themes**: From festive greeting cards to interactive challenges, everything is designed with the Christmas spirit in mind.

--Learning & Fun: Great for exploring Python concepts while celebrating the holiday season.
+-**Learning & Fun**: Great for exploring Python concepts while celebrating the holiday season.

 # 🎄 Contribution